cosmoglint/qure_assignment_solution/README.md

 <h5>Docker-compose</h4>
  If using docker compose just run <code>docker-compose up</code> to run the app.
-It will be running on
+It will be running on<br>
  <link>http://localhost:8000</link>

 <br>